restic/rest-server/README.md

 ## Prometheus support and Grafana dashboard

 The server can be started with `--prometheus` to expose [Prometheus](https://prometheus.io/) metrics at `/metrics`.
-If authenticaiton is enabled, this endpoint requires authentication for the 'metrics' user, but this can be overridden with the `--prometheus-no-auth` flag.
+If authentication is enabled, this endpoint requires authentication for the 'metrics' user, but this can be overridden with the `--prometheus-no-auth` flag.

 This repository contains an example full stack Docker Compose setup with a Grafana dashboard in [examples/compose-with-grafana/](examples/compose-with-grafana/).